If Some Students Succeed Without a School Library, Why Do We Need Them?

 What forms of advocacy would be most effective in shifting perceptions of school librarians from optional to essential?

-This is a conversation worth having—not just among librarians, but among educators, policymakers, and parents.
+This is a conversation worth having—not just among librarians, but also among educators, policymakers, and parents.
 What do you think?
 How do we make the case for school libraries in a world where success can sometimes happen without them?